lbryio/spec/index.md

   <dd>A set of blobs that can be reassembled into a file.
 Every stream has one or more content blobs which contain the published file, and a manifest blob which contains a list of the content blob hashes.</dd>

   <dt>blob hash</dt>
   <dd>The cryptographic hash of a blob.
 Hashes are used to uniquely identify blobs and to verify that the contents of the blob are correct.
-Unless otherwise specified, LBRY uses [SHA-384](https://en.wikipedia.org/wiki/SHA-2) as the hash function.</dd>
+Unless otherwise specified, LBRY uses <a href="https://en.wikipedia.org/wiki/SHA-2">SHA-384</a> as the hash function.</dd>

   <dt>metadata</dt>
   <dd>Information about the contents of a stream (e.g. creator, description, stream hash, etc).
 Metadata is stored in the blockchain.</dd>